Jump to Recipe Print Recipe

 A stack of four oatmeal raisin cookies on a plate.

-I can’t believe I have never posted this gluten free oatmeal cookie recipe on my blog.
+I can’t believe I have never posted this gluten-free oatmeal cookie recipe on my blog.
 I make these cookies pretty often because they are so easy to make.
 Mr. Fearless Dining and my kids love them, and they are also perfect for making Gluten Free Oatmeal Cream Pies!
+This recipe is for you if you love a soft, slightly chewy oatmeal raisin cookie.

 If you are a cookie fanatic like us, you will want to check out my delicious gluten free cookie recipes!